syl20bnr/spacemacs/README.md

     <SPC> : config-system/create-layer RET

-After entering a name, a layer skeleton will be created in the [private][] directory.
+After entering a name, a layer skeleton will be created in the [private][] directory where you'll find the following files:
+- `packages.el` to list the elpa packages
+- `exentsions.el` for any other package that is not available in a elpa repository.

 The `private` directory is ignored by Git.

 To use your newly created configuration layer, add it to your `~/.spacemacs` file (see next section).

+Note that this approach leaves your layer not source controlled.
+To get more info on the different approaches to manage your layers, refer to the [Managing private configuration layers][manage_config] section of the documentation.

 ## Dotfile ~/.spacemacs